Preparation for Take-Home Assignments

 Instructions on the front page of the test

-[The following instructions will appear in the first assignment.]
+[The following instructions will appear in the text of the assignment.]

-This is the first of two tests that constitute the exam of the course.
+This assignment uniquely will determine your grade for the course.
 The test consists of a number of tasks subdivided into subtasks.
-The answers must be collected in a unique PDF document and are to be handed in electronically in ItsLearning.
+The answers must be collected in a unique PDF document and are to be handed in electronically in ItsLearning or Digitaleksamen [This will be specified in the final text].

 -

 The test is individual.
-You are not allowed to collaborate by any means with other persons or with chatbots.
+You are not allowed to collaborate by any means with other human or AI assistants.

 -